canisfortis/trim-and-stitch/README.md

 - **List View**: Display added video files and their trim details.
 - **Direct Copy Processing**: The tool uses FFmpeg to directly copy segments from the source video.
 This means that the videos are not re-encoded, ensuring extremely fast processing and preserving the original quality of the source video.

-## Requirements
+- **Dependencies**: The tool requires the following dependencies to be installed:
-- **FFmpeg**: This application requires [FFmpeg](https://ffmpeg.org/) to process video files.
-FFmpeg is used for trimming and stitching video segments.
-Ensure FFmpeg is installed and accessible in your system's PATH.
+  1. **FFmpeg**: Used for video trimming and stitching.
+Make sure it is available in your system's PATH.
+Download FFmpeg from [here](https://ffmpeg.org/download.html).
+  2. **Default Media Player capable of playing the selected source video types**: Required for playing video files.
+VLC is one such video player.
+Get VLC from [here](https://www.videolan.org/vlc/).

 ## Functions
 ### `Set-FileDetailArray`